sharjeelyunus/github-issues-analyzer/README.md

 ### Fine tune the model

-First, fine-tune the model by running the `fine_tune_dataset.py` script.
+Now, fine-tune the model by running the `fine_tune_dataset.py` script.
 This script will fine-tune the model on the dataset and save the model to the `models` directory.

 ```bash
 python fine_tune_dataset.py